What you need to know this summer

 Hanging Lake | Make a reservation

-Hanging Lake is a Colorado treasure and a rare example of a travertine geological formation located in the heart of Glenwood Canyon on the White River National Forest.
-The 1.2 mile (1.9 km) trail is steep, rigorous and rocky but rewarding.
+Hanging Lake is a Colorado treasure and a rare example of a travertine geological formation located in the heart of Glenwood Canyon in the White River National Forest.
+The 1.2 mile (1.9 km) trail is steep, rigorous, and rocky but rewarding.
 This National Natural Landmark features awe-inspiring scenery and gentle waterfalls!
 The Hanging Lake trail is a backcountry hike.
 While you don’t need to be an expert hiker, please be advised that if you have physical limitations, you will find the hike challenging.
-At the beginning and end of the hiking trail it is steep, rugged and rocky.
-In just over a mile, the trail gains elevation of 1200 feet (366 m).
+The beginning and end of the hiking trail, it is steep, rugged, and rocky.
+In just over a mile, the trail gains an elevation of 1200 feet (366 m).
 Small children and the elderly have found this hike especially difficult.

 Reservations to hike Hanging Lake Trail are available through the booking portal at VisitGlenwood.com.
 Please read all information about the Hanging Lake Trail before purchasing your permit.
 To donate to the trail restoration click HERE.